 To best protect our campuses, the College has taken the below steps:

-- Continuing Students can find online instruction information and online resources on this page
+- Continuing Students can find online instruction information and online resources on this page (listed at the top)

 - Staff is still working remotely and responding to email and phone calls as quickly as possible.

 - Please check your email daily and read each one carefully.
 Also, check other BV communication sites daily for new updates and announcements.